seaneff/data-science-basics-2024/README.md

 This workshop is part of the [2024 Georgetown University Health Diplomacy Training Institute](https://ghss.georgetown.edu/health-diplomacy-training-initiative/#) led by the [Center for Health Science and Security](https://ghss.georgetown.edu/).

 No prior programming experience is necessary for this course, though to follow along with course materials, participants will require access to a fully charged laptop or computer.
-There are no required course materials or textbooks, though we will work together through select materials from the online [Intro to R](https://intro2r.com/) book developed by Alex Douglas, Deon Roos, Francesca Mancini, Ana Couto and David Lusseau.
+There are no required course materials or textbooks, though optional readings and additional resources will be provided as part of each day of the course.

 If you have questions, feel free to reach out at sde31@georgetown.edu.
+Office hours are immediately after class.

 ---

 ### Day 1: Intro to statistical programming
 -   Introductions, logistics, and what to expect
+-   Download R and RStudio
 -   What is statistical programming, and why should I care?
 -   Getting acquainted with R Studio
 -   R Basics